Episode #11: Heather Barnabe and Vandinika Shukla on G(irls)20’s Global Impact

 I was fortunate to host TWO guests for this episode – the CEO of G(irls)20, Heather Barnabe, and Vandinika Shukla, a 2014 delegate to the G(irls)20 Summit from India who now works at UN Women’s Heardquarters in New York City, and was recently named Vice-Chair of the G(irls)20 Global Steering Committee.
 This is an impressive duo – you’re going to want to settle in for this entire episode and be inspired by the wonderful work they’re doing to raise the impact of young women’s voices globally.

 Every year, G(irls)20 sends one young woman from each G20 nation to attend the G(irls)20 Summit, held prior to the full G20 Summit.
 Delegates who attend produce a communique which is sent to the G20 leaders ahead of their own summit with policy ideas and suggestions for inclusion in their final global commitments.
-To see some of the incredible work previous Girls20 delegations have produced, check out these videos of the delegates themselves sharing their policy outlines.

 The application deadline for this year’s Summit in Argentina has just passed, but watch for it next March if you know a young women who would be interested.
-In the meantime, applications for the Girls On Boards program, in Canada only, are open until May 16, 2018 here.
+In the meantime, applications for the Girls On Boards program, in Canada only, are open until May 16, 2018.
 This program gives young Canadian women a chance to gain valuable and real board experience acting as full participating members on community boards across Canada.
 This is important work!

 What you’ll learn from Heather & Vandinika: